 • To an addressee or intended recipient of such communication or an agent of such addressee or intended recipient.

 • To a person employed or authorized or whose facilities are used to forward such communication to its destination.

 • As may be necessarily incident to the rendition of the service or to the protection of the rights or property of the provider of that service.

 • To the National Center for Missing and Exploited Children.

 • to a law enforcement agency, if the contents were inadvertently obtained by the service provider and appear to pertain to the commission of a crime or

 • To a governmental entity, if the provider, in good faith, believes that an emergency involving danger of death or serious physical injury to any person requires disclosure immediately of communications relating to the emergency.

-The law of the right of privacy is complex.
+The laws governing the right of privacy, defamation, and other internet communications are complex.
 If you believe you are a victim of a violation of the SCA then contact the experienced attorneys at Minc Law to evaluate your case.
 The laws regarding the SCA vary depending on the state.
 Call today to find out more information at (216) 373-7706.